Skip to main content

 Do you need to get antibiotics for a UTI?

 Up to 2 in 5 uncomplicated UTIs can get better on their own without antibiotics.
-But healthcare providers usually recommend antibiotics, as they’re the most effective treatment.
-UTIs are frequently caused by bacteria, and antibiotics stop the bacteria from growing or get rid of them.
+But healthcare professionals usually recommend antibiotics, as they’re the most effective treatment.
+Antibiotics work by stopping the bacteria that cause the UTI.

-Most people do not have risks of kidney damage or long-term problems with an untreated UTI.
-But for some people, like those who are pregnant or have weakened immune systems, the risk for complications is much higher.
+Most people don’t have risks of kidney damage or long-term problems from an untreated UTI.
+But for some, like those who are pregnant or have weakened immune systems, the risk for complications is much higher.

-If you’re having UTI symptoms, talk with your healthcare provider for guidance on whether to treat your UTI.
+If you’re having UTI symptoms, talk with a healthcare professional about how to treat your UTI.

 How long does a UTI last without antibiotics?

 Without antibiotics, a simple UTI can last up to a week or longer.
-This will vary from person to person and depends on your body’s ability to fight the infection.
+How long it lasts varies from person to person and depends on your body’s ability to fight the infection.

 Leaving a UTI untreated or undertreated can lead to potential complications, like: